Heat Pump Rate

 A heat pump gives you heating and cooling in one efficient system.
 With rebates, financing, and a lower winter electric rate, making the switch is easier than ever.

-Yes, if the prior customer installed a space heating heat pump through a Sponsor of Mass Save or was already enrolled in the heat pump rate, you will see the discount on your account; however, if the prior homeowner did not participate, then we'll make it easy to sign up.
-Enrollment details will be announced soon.
+If the prior customer installed a space heating heat pump through a sponsor of Mass Save or was already enrolled in the heat pump rate, you could see the discount on your bill one to two billing cycles after the new rate takes effect on November 1.
+If the prior homeowner did not participate, we'll make it easy to sign up.
+Please see our heat pump enrollment page for the application form and more details.

 If you are a renter with a residential electric account and your unit is heated with heat pumps, you may qualify for the heat pump rate.
 More information on enrollment is available above.